cmndrsn/mer-quality/content/survey-items.md

 -   The paper justifies its selection of human annotators and recruitment methodology (e.g., crowdsourced, experts, psychology students)
 -   Reliability of annotations is adequately reported in the paper, or possible to measure from the data (i.e., raw annotations available).
--   If reported, how much did the dataset cost to prepare?
+~~-   If reported, how much did the dataset cost to prepare?~~
 -   The dataset contributes unique insight into cultural differences in MER.

 #### Collection

--   Accuracy is improved by user-centered approaches for data labeling/augmentation.
+-   The study incorporates user-centered approaches for data labeling.
 -   (If applicable) Study provides information about screening and training of annotators.

 #### Cleaning & preprocessing

 -   Data entries are unique and redundant cases are removed.
--   Feature complexity is reduced where appropriate to mitigate overfitting or to improve interpretability.
+-   (If applicable) Feature engineering is justified by the authors.

 #### ML building

+-   Completeness of data is improved through enrichment of participant data.
--   Completeness of data is improved by enrichment.
+-   Completeness of data is improved through enrichment of stimuli.

 #### Deployment

--   Validity of data is ensured through adherence to existing theory, and by checking for representational drift.
+-   Validity of data is ensured through adherence to the theoretical emotion framework used, and by checking for representational drift.

 ### Contextual